AdaptiveConsulting/aeron-io-samples/docker/readme.md

 ## Connecting to the admin container

+Both admin containers can be used at the same time.
+Change `aeron-admin1-1` for `aeron-admin2-1` as needed.

-(assumes a container named `docker-admin-1` is running)
+(assumes a container named `aeron-admin1-1` is running)

-`docker exec -it docker-admin-1 java --add-opens java.base/sun.nio.ch=ALL-UNNAMED -jar admin-uber.jar`
+`docker exec -it aeron-admin1-1 java --add-opens java.base/sun.nio.ch=ALL-UNNAMED -jar admin-uber.jar`

 Within the admin, you can then connect to the cluster: